Gotos/CuteCapture/README.md

 Start CuteDSCapture or Cute3DSCapture, depending on your console.
 You can autoresize the window with 1-0 (1x, 1.5x, 2x,... original size).
 Press the spacebar to toggle window split.
 In Cute 3DS Capture, press C to toggle cropping to the original DS resolution (you can start DS titles in the original resolution when playing on 3DS by hold START or SELECT when launching the game).

 If CuteCapture doesn't detect your handheld console and you are using linux, copy `95-3dscapture.rules` and/or `95-dscapture.rules` to /etc/udev/rules.d and reload udev-rules with `udevadm control --reload-rules`.
+You can also just run `install_udev_rules.sh`, which does this for you.

 # Why "Cute" Capture?